Reference

 HTTP API

-bty-web exposes a FastAPI server.
-Backed by a single SQLite file at $BTY_STATE_DIR/state.db (default /var/lib/bty/state.db).
+bty-web exposes a FastAPI server, backed by a single SQLite file at $BTY_PATHS_STATE_DIR/state.db (default /var/lib/bty/state.db).

 Auth

-Open routes - these are reachable by PXE clients and other live-env tooling which can’t carry a session cookie:
+Open routes, reachable by PXE clients and other live-env tooling that can’t carry a session cookie:

 • GET /healthz - {"status": "ok"}